If you’re reading this article, chances are:

-Normally with a c-section, you’re required to stay two nights, but my midwife had mercy on my germaphobic, hospital-hating self and let me go 24 hours earlier than normal.
+Normally with a C-section, you’re required to stay two nights, but my midwife had mercy on my germaphobic, hospital-hating self and let me go 24 hours earlier than normal.

 I think that had a lot to do with why my milk always came in instantly after walking through the door.

-(Note: I 100% don’t recommend coming home the day after a c-section.
+(Note: I 100% don’t recommend coming home the day after a C-section.
 That was brutal and I wouldn’t do it again if I had another baby.
 Lesson learned!)